19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 7. Is the W Trek difficult?

 The W Trek multi-day hike isn’t a cinch, but it’s also not on the same level of difficulty as other world-famous hikes such as Mount Kilimanjaro or Everest Base Camp.
 So how hard is the W Trek in Patagonia’s Torres del Paine?
 Well, there’s no technical expertise needed and you don’t have to acclimatize.
 The trail is well-marked and maintained for a majority of the route.
 I’d say one of the the biggest challenges is the unpredictable weather, which can change from snow to heavy rain to blazing sun in just a matter of hours.
-In addition, Torres del Paine is known for its extreme winds which can reach up to 100 MPH.
+In addition, Torres del Paine is known for its extreme winds which can reach speeds of up to 100 mph (161 kph).

 8. Preparation for the W Trek